itsdivik/Private-Blockchain-Application/README.md

 Are some of the most important components in the Blockchain Framework that you will need to describe and also why not?
 Implement too.

-In this project you will have a boilerplate code with a REST Api already setup to expose some of the functionalities you will implement in your private blockchain.

 ## What problem will you solve implementing this private Blockchain application?